talgatomarov/cmput675_hw/README.md

 To execute the first experiment described in the homework run `python3 experiment1.py`

-To execute the first experiment described in the homework run `python3 experiment2.py`
+To execute the second experiment described in the homework run `python3 experiment2.py`

 The results of the experiments will be saved in the output folder.